 Getting Started with Image Resizing

-Here's the basic URL structure you'll use:
+Here's the basic URL structure you will use:

 https://<DOMAIN>/cdn-cgi/image/<OPTIONS>/<SOURCE-IMAGE>